seL4/sel4-tutorials/tutorials/libraries-3/libraries-3.md

 'task-8'
 ])?*/

-# seL4 Libraries: Processes & Elf loading
+# seL4 Libraries: Processes & ELF loading

 This tutorial shows how a separate ELF file can be loaded and expanded into a VSpace, and subsequently executed, while facilitating IPC between the